ellereeeee/blog-posts/2018-07-22 Behavior Delegation.md

 This model just shows the relevant entities and relationships.

 Note how the dotted lines are depicting the implied relationships when you setup the "inheritance" between `Foo.prototype` and `Bar.prototype` and haven't yet fixed the missing `.constructor` property reference.
-Remember an object loses its own `.contsructor` property when you redefine the objects' prototype.
+Remember an object loses its own `.constructor` property when you redefine the objects' prototype.
 Even without these dotted lines this model is still a lot to deal with.

 Compare this with a mental model for OLOO-style code.

 ![A mental model of OLOO style code.](pictures/OLOO%20style%20mental%20map.png)

-From a glance it's obvious that OLOO_style code has much less stuff to worry about, which results from just having objects linked to other objects.
+From a glance it's obvious that OLOO-style code has much less stuff to worry about, which results from just having objects linked to other objects.

 ### Classes vs. Objects